KenTandrian/storybook-angular-styles-bug/README.md

 This repository is a minimal reproducible example for a bug encountered with Nx Angular Storybook regarding global stylesheet loading in the development server.

+> **Update (December 2025):** This issue has been resolved in Nx 22, which includes Angular 21 and Storybook 10.
+The fix is available in the `bugfix` branch.

 **Issue Reported:**
 * https://github.com/nrwl/nx/issues/32097